kamal9494/tanX-task/README.md

  - Each Product Card has 2 button's with following functionalities
     1. `❤️` - **Add to Favorites**.
     2. `🛒` - **Add to Cart**
+    3. Click on any product picture to open its description page.

 ### Screenshots
 #### Products Page